(or, Oops, I’m Flying)

-As all creatures are in motion, range attacks would occur prior to any melee attack.
 Dragons can choose to breathe on an approach and then pass and slash with fang or claw.
-Given the movement of dragons compared to the range of their breath weapon, this implies dragons can both breathe and melee attack in the same round!
+Given the movement of dragons when considering the range of their breath weapon, this implies dragons can both breathe and melee attack in the same round!
 Manticores similarly can employ their front claws as well as flinging tail spikes.

+As all creatures are in motion, when applicable range attacks occur prior to any melee attack.
 As per dragons, the number of attacks per round allowed flying creatures is typically less than their default.
 The chimera can use claws or attack with one of its heads.
 Type 1 Demons can only slash with their rear talons.
 Giant eagles attack with their talons but not beak.
-Gargoyles will attempt to spear with their horn or slash with their claws, but never both.
-Harpies will either use their talons or a weapon.
-Griffons and hippogriffs attack with either their talons or beak.
-The examples continue, but that’s enough to demonstrate the basic principles.
+Gargoyles spear with their horn or slash with their claws, but never both.
+Harpies either use their talons or a weapon.
+Griffons and hippogriffs attack with their talons or beak.
+The examples continue, but that demonstrates the basic principles.

-For purposes of melee, a creature’s Stamina is unlikely to be relevant, although a few creatures have a Stamina less than or equal to three turns (the boobrie, pteranadon, giant pterosaur, and giant vulture)
+For purposes of melee, a creature’s Stamina is unlikely to be relevant, although a few creatures have a Stamina less than or equal to three turns (the boobrie, pteranadon, giant pterosaur, and giant vulture).

 Clearly defined in the WSG, the details are included here for completeness.
 A character’s chance of falling while riding an airborne mount is checked at least once every three turns while he and the mount are airborne, beginning the count anew each time the mount lands and takes off.
 Again, this assumes that the flight is smooth and normal in all respects.
 If the weather is bad, or the mount is very uncooperative, or if it is abruptly changing direction and speed (such as in a combat or evasion situation), a check may be called for much more frequently—perhaps as often as once per round while the unusual conditions persist.

 The base chance of a character falling from his mount is 0%.
 This assumes that the mount is giving its rider(s) a smooth and level flight at its full normal movement rate.
 The base chance is modified by any of the following factors:

-- -200% Rider’s entire body (upper and lower) securely strapped
+- -200% Rider’s entire body (upper and lower) securely strapped (1 turn)

-- -50% Rider has proficiency in Airborne Riding (in the appropriate category).
+- -50% Rider has proficiency in Airborne Riding (in the appropriate category)

-- +50% Rider not strapped onto mount and not holding on (hands are free or carrying something).
+- +50% Rider not strapped onto mount and not holding on (hands are free or carrying something)

-- -10% Rider using saddle.
+- -10% Rider using saddle

 - -10% Saddle equipped with stirrups.

-- -02% per each point of rider’s dexterity above 12, and rider’s strength above 12 (considering 18 as maximum).
+- -02% per each point of rider’s dexterity above 12, and rider’s strength above 12 (considering 18 as maximum)

-- +02% per each point of rider’s dexterity below 12, and rider’s strength below 12.
+- +02% per each point of rider’s dexterity below 12, and rider’s strength below 12

-- +20% Mount is carrying more than its normal load limit.
+- +20% Mount is carrying more than its normal load limit

 - +20% Mount is moving faster than full normal movement rate (diving, dodging, performing combat maneuvers, etc.)

-- + 10% Mount is not flying level (making sharp turns, loops, etc. Turns greater than 45°).
+- + 10% Mount is not flying level (making sharp turns, loops, etc. Turns greater than 45°)